Back to Home

 What They Collect

-• Account information
+• Account information (email, phone, username)

-• User content and files
+• User content and files (posts, photos, videos, messages, AI prompts)

-• Demographic information
+• Demographic information (age, education, gender where provided)

-• Feedback data
+• Feedback data (surveys, feature feedback)

 How They Share Data

-• Service providers
+• Service providers (cloud, analytics, customer support vendors)

-• Third-party partners (integrated partners)
+• Third-party partners (integrated apps, developers, measurement vendors)

-• Advertising partners / marketing vendors
+• Advertising partners and measurement vendors

 Data Retention